Space Group Symmetry of Chiral Fe-deficient van der Waals Magnet $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ Probed by Convergent Beam Electron Diffraction: Introduction

 \section{Introduction}

-The two-dimensional (2D) van der Waals (vdWs) magnets with general formula $\text{Fe}_{\text{n-x}}\text{GeTe}_{\text{2}}$ (n = 3, 4, 5) have emerged not only as a promising platform for emergent unconventional physics, but also for technological applications in spintronics~\cite{Zhang23}.
-Among this family of compounds, the Fe-deficient $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ system has attracted particular attention due to the presence of a metallic antiferromagnetic (AFM) state on a quasi-2D layered hexagonal lattice, where $\text{Fe}_{\text{3-x}}\text{Ge}$ slabs are sandwiched between two vdWs bonded Te layers~\cite{Zhuang16} (centrosymmetric space group $P6_3/mmc$ (No.194) at room temperature with unit cell parameters $a\sim3.99$~\r{A}, $c\sim16.33$~\r{A}~\cite{May16,Milosavljevic19,Yang22,Deiseroth06} Here, the quasi-2D nature in combination with sizeable spin-orbit coupling leads to strong mangeto-crystalline anisotropy and a rather high Curie temperature (Tc $\sim220$~K)~\cite{Liu20}.
+The two-dimensional (2D) van der Waals (vdWs) magnets with general formula $\text{Fe}_{\text{n}}\text{GeTe}_{\text{2}}$ (n = 3, 4, 5) have recently emerged not only as a promising platform for unconventional physics, but also for technological applications in spintronics~\cite{Zhang23}.
+Among this family of compounds, the Fe-deficient $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ system has attracted particular attention due to the presence of a metallic ferromagnetic (FM) state on a layered hexagonal lattice (centrosymmetric space group $P6_3/mmc$ (No.194) at room temperature with unit cell parameters $a\approx3.99$~\r{A}, $c\approx16.33$~\r{A}), where $\text{Fe}_{\text{3-x}}\text{Ge}$ slabs are sandwiched between two vdWs bonded Te layers~\cite{Zhuang16,May16,Milosavljevic19,Yang22,Deiseroth06}.
+Here, the quasi-2D nature in combination with sizeable spin-orbit coupling leads to strong magneto-crystalline anisotropy and a rather high Curie temperature (Tc $\sim220$~K)~\cite{Liu20}.
 Consequently, deliberately engineering cation vacancies and cation element substitution in $\text{Fe}_{\text{3-x}}\text{GeTe}_{\text{2}}$ opens a way to tailor the magnetic properties~\cite{May16}.